Love Like This (Natasha Bedingfield song): Chart performance

-"Love Like This" was officially solicited to radio in the United States on 20 September 2007.
-The song was released as a download on 2 October 2007, and debuted at number 19 on the Billboard Bubbling Under Hot 100 Singles chart.
+"Love Like This" debuted at number 19 on the Billboard Bubbling Under Hot 100 Singles chart.
 The following week the song rose to number four, before debuting on the Hot 100 chart at number 94.
 Fifteen weeks later "Love Like This" reached number 11.
 The song did well on pop-oriented charts, reaching number 10 on the Pop 100 chart and number 10 on the Top 40 Mainstream chart.
 The single had crossover success in the dance charts, where it reached number one on the Hot Dance Club Play chart and number 17 on the Hot Dance Airplay chart.
 The song has sold over one million digital downloads and has been certified platinum by the Recording Industry Association of America.

 Elsewhere, "Love Like This" was largely successful, reaching number nine in Canada and number five in New Zealand.
 In the United Kingdom, the song debuted at number 27 on 25 March 2008.
 Four weeks later, it reached number 20 and remained on the singles chart for seven weeks.